kmccalltech/ad-config/README.md

 </p>

 <h1>Active Directory Configuration and Deployed in the Cloud (Azure)</h1>
-This tutorial outlines the implementation of on-premises Active Directory within Azure Virtual Machines then using PowerShell for user creation
+This tutorial outlines the implementation of on-premises Active Directory within Azure Virtual Machines, then using PowerShell for user creation

 <br />